zdravkov/kendo-docs/api/wrappers/jsp/grid/pageable.md

 ### pageSize `float`

-Defines the number of records which will be displyed.
+The number of data items which will be displayed in the grid.

 #### Example
     <kendo:grid-pageable pageSize="pageSize">